MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-import-export-job.md

 [!include[banner](../includes/banner.md)]

-To create and manage data import and export jobs, you use the **Data management** workspace.
+To create and manage data import and export jobs in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, you use the **Data management** workspace.
 By default, the data import and export process creates a staging table for each entity in the target database.
 Staging tables let you verify, clean up, or convert data before you move it.

 ## Data import/export process
 Here are the steps to import or export data.